Iamhemanth001/Vmeet/README.md

-🎥 VideoMeet
+🎥 VMeet

 Where Faces Meet, No Matter the Place!

-VideoMeet is a real-time video chat application that uses WebRTC for peer-to-peer media connections, Socket.io for signaling, and Web APIs like navigator.mediaDevices.getUserMedia to access camera and microphone.
+VMeet is a real-time video chat application that uses WebRTC for peer-to-peer media connections, Socket.io for signaling, and Web APIs like navigator.mediaDevices.getUserMedia to access camera and microphone.

 -------------------------------------